 These sentences describe what you do while sharing some of the benefits of working with you.
 Keep it simple.
 Avoid jargon and industry-specific language.

 Here is an example from a group inside Transwestern Commercial Real Estate:

 “For the CEO, happiness is office space that supports the corporate vision.
 For the CFO, happiness is a lease with lower rents, better space, and a sound exit strategy.
 For employees, happiness is an easy commute to a great location with an upbeat interior.”

 3. Share a Tailored Success Story

-Now that you have a compelling Better Tomorrow MessageTM with intriguing details, add a success story tailored to your target audience.
+Now you have a compelling Better Tomorrow MessageTM that is the lead to your compelling elevator pitch, add a success story tailored to your ideal target audience.
 This will heighten their interest and increase your emotional connection.
 Limit your success story to two sentences.

-An example of a success story: “Since 1940, the American Diabetes Association has been improving the lives of all people affected by diabetes with the help of great organizations like Kraft Foods, Gold’s Gym, and General Mills.”
+An example of a success story for the ADA: “Since 1940, the American Diabetes Association has been improving the lives of all people affected by diabetes with the help of great organizations like Kraft Foods, Gold’s Gym, and General Mills.”